Can I Save Money by Moving Out of the City?

 What she didn’t realize was that childcare would be far more expensive in the suburbs.

-“The cost of childcare in the suburbs was significantly higher than the city which I didn’t expect, so any savings I hoped to realize were eaten by that,” says Pink.
+“The cost of childcare in the suburbs was significantly higher than the city, which I didn’t expect.
+So, any savings I hoped to realize were eaten by that,” Pink says.
 “It ended up being cheaper for me not to take on a job at all.”

-ApartmentTherapy recently reported on the cost of childcare.
-A study by Zillow and Care.com found that childcare in New York City was about $2,000 cheaper than it is in the suburbs.
+A 2017 study by Zillow and Care.com found that childcare in New York City was about $2,000 cheaper than it is in the suburbs.

 This is one of those instances in which saving money to move out of the city really just depends on your situation.